gem5/website/_pages/contributing.md

 ### Making iterative improvements based on feedback

-A reviewer will ask questions and post suggestions on Gerrit.
+A reviewer will ask questions and post suggestions on GitHub.
 You should read these comments and answer these questions. **All communications between reviewers and contributors should be done in a polite manner.
 Rude and/or dismissive remarks will not be tolerated.**